Eiichi Nishimura (socialist politician): Political career

 In 1933, he joined the Sakai city council, where he helped to form a national office worker union which was forcibly dissolved by the government only half a year later.
-In the 1946 election, he was elected to the House of Representatives as a member of the Rightist Socialist Party of Japan.
+In the 1946 election, he was elected to the House of Representatives as a member of the Right Socialist Party of Japan.
 In 1948, he served in the Ashida Cabinet as the Deputy Minister for Economic Stability.

 In 1950, Nishimura met with Prime Minister Jawaharlal Nehru during a visit to India, and that Prime Minister Nehru had convinced him to encourage the Chinese communists to reconsider the pro-Soviet foreign policy they had at the time.
 Nishimura further explained that he and Nehru agreed that the best course of action was for India, China, and Japan to form an Asian coalition so as to prevent the Korean War from extending beyond the Korean peninsula.

 While asking Prime Minister Shigeru Yoshida a question during a heated discussion at the House of Representatives Budget Committee in February 1953, Yoshida reflexively muttered "goddamn idiot" (bakayarō), which was accidentally picked up by his microphone.
 This further intensified the heated atmosphere and Yoshida dissolved the House of Representatives soon thereafter, an event which is still known as the bakayarō dissolution.

-While a member of the Rightist Socialist Party of Japan, Nishimura was among those who took a more moderate stance on defence policies and the US-Japan Security Treaty, arguing that the United States should protect Japan for three years, during which Japan can develop its own independent defense forces, and after which the United States should withdraw all of its military presence from Japanese soil.
+While a member of the Right Socialist Party of Japan, Nishimura was among those who took a more moderate stance on defence policies and the US-Japan Security Treaty, arguing that the United States should protect Japan for three years, during which Japan can develop its own independent defense forces, and after which the United States should withdraw all of its military presence from Japanese soil.

 In 1967, Nishimura became the second Chairman of the Democratic Socialist Party, succeeding Suehiro Nishio.
 Under his rather brief tenure as chairman, the DSP's electoral performance was very stable, increasing their popular vote share by only 0.1% and their number of Diet seats by 3 in the 1968 House of Councillors election, and increasing their popular vote share by only 0.3% and gaining a single seat in the 1969 House of Representatives election.
 This was in contrast to the Japan Socialist Party, which saw heavy losses, and both Komeito as well as the Japanese Communist Party, both of which saw healthy victories.
 In preparation for the 1971 House of Councillors election, Nishimura called for a coalition between the JSP, Kōmeitō, and DSP, which resulted in only limited cooperation between the parties.
 However, Nishimura would pass away only a few months before the 1971 elections, which saw the Diet's landscape remain relatively stable compared to the past elections.
 Nishimura died on 27 April 1971.